jpfogato/neovim_config/README.md

 # Neovim settings repository

 This repository holds my Neovim plugins and their settings.
-It also provides a shell script to install all dependencies to it automatically.
+The goal for the future is also to provide a shell script to install all dependencies so the repo can spin up automatically after clonning and running the installation script.

 Contained plugins: